lexay/telescope-zoxide.nvim/README.md

 ```

 If openning the `find_files` telescope prompt or a file explorer is the first thing that you do, when
-switching to the project dir, you may confsider chaining the two commands together:
+switching to the project dir, you may consider chaining the two commands together:

 ```
 vim.keymap.set("n", "<leader>fz", "<cmd>Telescope zoxide<cr><cmd>Telescope find_files<cr>")